- What exactly does Find Your Branch Genealogy do?

 Find Your Branch Genealogy helps clients build their family trees and helps them find their roots.
 Find Your Branch Genealogy takes everything you know about your family and builds your entire family tree to the furthest generation I can trace.
 Ancestry.com is where client trees are built.

 In addition to this, I can research a specific period of time within your family or a particular ancestor.
-If you would like your family history organized, I can do that as well.

 2. Why can’t I do this myself?